 It’s a common myth that installing too many plugins slows down your site.
 It isn’t the quantity of plugins that matter – it’s the quality.

-The WordPress Plugin Directory now has over 45,000 plugins to choose from.
+The WordPress Plugin Directory now has over 55,000 plugins to choose from.
 In error, many site owners think the most popular plugins are the wisest choice.
 This isn’t always true.
-In fact, from our testing the most-liked plugins are often the slowest loading plugin.
+In fact, from our testing the most-liked plugins are often the slowest loading plugins.

 The number of active installs indicates “herd” popularity.
 The plugin download page tell us what this number is.
 Or you can click the View Details link on your WordPress dashboard page.

 We have many choices of free WordPress plugins that add unique and sometimes esoteric functions.
 Our rule of thumb is selecting the plugin with the smallest-download package size.
 The compressed file size is in “k” (kilobytes) or in some cases, “M” (megabytes).